 One of the most common issues to look for are terms and conditions related to bonus offers.
 I have encountered a few betting sites that actually restricted withdrawals unless you had made a recent deposit.
 This is essentially theft as it forces you into a cycle of constantly depositing just to cash out your previous withdrawals.
 Of course, none of these sites made any mention of that “minor” tidbit anywhere on the homepage.

 The other thing to check for are any win limits and minimum/maximum wagers.
 A trustworthy brand is one that can pay out any size win, without issue or delay.

 However, win limits be reasonable.
 An average acceptable win limit for me is at least £100,000 per wager and £250,000 per day.
 Anything less starts to look a little predatory.
 Win limits should only apply to sports betting and not casino games or progressive jackpot games (where the top prize often tops £1,000,000).

-You will be in good hands if you stick with any of the betting sites recommended at the beginning of this article, or any publicly traded betting site.
+You will be in good hands if you stick with any of the safe and fair betting sites recommended at the beginning of this article, or any publicly traded betting site.
 If you decide to venture elsewhere, do your research and check the site’s terms and conditions page to see if there’s anything there that doesn’t look right.
 If something doesn’t look right, the chances are it’s a site worth avoiding.